 2-3:30 pm TPTR Board meeting, Open to the public.
 Plainview Country Club.

-4–5:30 pm TOUR A TRIO OF MUSEUMS on the Wayland Baptist University campus, 1900 W. 7th St., Plainview.
-The Museum of the Llano Estacado, the new Jimmy Dean Museum, and the Abraham Family Art Gallery bring together history, music, and art within a two-block corridor on the campus.
-Drop in and start at any point for a guided tour, as an introduction to the rich heritage and culture of Plainview and the heart of the Texas Plains Trail Region.
+4-5:30 pm TOUR A DUET OF MUSEUMS on the Wayland Baptist University campus, 1900 W. 7th St., Plainview.
+The Museum of the Llano Estacado and the new Jimmy Dean Museum weave together a rich harmony of music and history on the campus.
+Drop in and enjoy an introduction to the rich heritage and culture of Plainview and the heart of the Texas Plains Trail Region.

-5:30–6:30 pm Opening reception/mixer, featuring local fare and libations, Plainview Civic Center.
-Mingle with friends old and new in the luxury of Plainview’s revamped ballroom as you sample refreshments (including craft beer and local wines from the birthplace of the Texas wine renaissance) and enjoy the Lone Star musical stylings of 93-year-old award-winning piano artist Lucy Dean Record of Lockney, Texas.
+5:30-6:30 pm WELCOME RECEPTION, featuring local fare and libations, Plainview Civic Center.
+Mingle with friends old and new in the luxury of Plainview's revamped ballroom as you sample refreshments (including craft beer and local wines from the birthplace of the Texas wine renaissance) and enjoy the Lone Star musical stylings of 93-year-old award-winning piano artist Lucy Dean Record of Lockney, Texas.

 Breakfast and networking on your own at hotels or local establishments